Stephen Stewart Memorial Middle and High School Invitational

 Lowell '20 || UC Berkeley '24 || Assistant Coach @ College Prep || she/her/hers

 Please format the chain subject like this: Tournament Name - Round # - Aff Team Code [Aff] vs Neg Team Code.
-Please make sure the chain is set up before the start time, or you will not like your speaks.
+Please make sure the chain is set up before the start time.

 Background